Creative Artists Agency: History

 Creative Artists Agency (CAA) was formed by five agents at the William Morris Agency in 1975.
 At a dinner, Michael Ovitz, Michael S. Rosenfeld, Ronald Meyer, Rowland Perkins, and William Haber decided to create their own agency.
 The agents were fired by William Morris before they could obtain financing.

-CAA was incorporated in Delaware and had a $35,000 line of credit and a $21,000 bank loan and rented a small Century City office.
+CAA was incorporated in Delaware and had a $35,000 line of credit, a $21,000 bank loan, and a small, rented Century City office.
 Within a week, they sold a game show called Rhyme and Reason, the Rich Little Show, and The Jackson 5ive.
-An early plan was to form a medium-sized full-service agency, share proceeds equally, and do without nameplates on doors or formal titles or individual client lists, with guidelines like "be a team player" and "return phone calls promptly."
+An early plan was to form a mid-sized full-service agency, share proceeds equally, and do without nameplates on doors or formal titles or individual client lists, with guidelines like "be a team player" and "return phone calls promptly."

 CAA used its writer clients to attract actors to the agency.
 Ovitz and CAA were the first to package films like TV shows.
 Representing numerous A-list actors and having about $90 million in annual bookings in the late 1970s, Ovitz led the agency to expand into the film business.
-By the mid-1990s, CAA had 550 employees, about 1,400 of Hollywood's top talent, and $150 million in revenue.
-In the 1990s, CAA was owned mostly by several key agents, including Ovitz, Meyer, and Haber.
+By the mid-1990s, CAA had 550 employees, about 1,400 of Hollywood's top talent as clients, and $150 million in revenue.
+In the 1990s, CAA was majority-owned by several key agents, including Ovitz, Meyer, and Haber.

 Ovitz was good at "packaging talent for movies and TV projects" and negotiating large deals between Japanese conglomerates, such as Sony and Matsushita, with Hollywood studios, such as Columbia/TriStar and MCA.
 Ovitz expanded the agency into advertising and telecommunications.
 In 1992, the Coca-Cola Company placed CAA in charge of much of its marketing campaign, to work alongside advertising agency McCann Erickson.
+In 1993, CAA hosted then-President Bill Clinton, who gave a speech about the role of entertainment.
 In 1995, CAA was described as the industry's most powerful agency.